flutter/website/src/docs/development/tools/devtools/memory.md

 <dt markdown="1">**Memory leak**</dt>
 <dd>A memory leak occurs when an object is live
-    (meaning that another object points to it), but it is not being used (so it shouldn't have amy references from other objects).
+    (meaning that another object points to it), but it is not being used (so it shouldn't have any references from other objects).
     Such an object can't be garbage collected, so it takes up space in the heap and contributes to memory fragmentation.
     Memory leaks put unnecessary pressure on the VM and can be